 If you have a limited range of motion in a specific joint or lack flexibility (i.e., passive range of motion), then you need the proper protocol.
 For instance, you might employ eccentrics, loaded-tissue stretching (e.g., PAILs/RAILs), long-duration passive stretches, and more.
 It will all depend on what you need for the desired goals.

 But, you quite literally will not train your way into more range of motion using regular exercise, but there’s a good chance you’ll train around it.

 Move With Purpose.

 Our platform exists to help you fight pain, gain strength, and get results.
 If that means we need to implement stretching to do so, then we will.
-The difference is that we’re going to treat it like anything else and give it the time, care, and attention it deserves.
-We refuse to be like everyone else by only giving you a 30-second hip flexor stretch to do.
+The difference is that we will treat it like anything else and give it the time, care, and attention it deserves.
+We refuse to be like everyone else by only showing you a 30-second hip flexor stretch.

 So, if you have achy shoulders, lower back pain, or a lingering injury that won’t go away, we’ll show you a better path forward.

 If regular stretching routines are not helping your flexibility, reach out.